RSounder/autoWolfTimer/README.md

 ), and the script should work like a charm.
 1. Enter your Unity ID and password in the script (for vars username_str and password_str)
 2. Invoke script "python autoWolfTimer.py <hours>.<mins>" Please note that hours.mins is compatible. mins can't be more than 59 and total time can't exceed 4 hrs.
 (Example: python autoWolfTimer.py 1.25 will be interpreted as 1 hour 25 mins).
-3. If you want to invoke script with total duration as float (for example we see 18.33 hrs logged in wolf time and require 20-18.33=1.67 hrs to be clocked), use --dur flag (python autoWolfTimer.py --dur 1.67).
+3. If you want to invoke the script with total duration as float (for example we see 18.33 hrs logged in wolf time and require 20-18.33=1.67 hrs to be clocked), use -d flag (python autoWolfTimer.py -d 1.67).
 4. That's pretty much it.
 I know there are some warnings, but I didn't want to fix a working code.
-Please raise change requests in-case you'd like to propose changes.
+Please raise change requests in case you'd like to propose changes.

-It is to be noted that in-case 2 factor authentication is enabled on your account, you may be prompted twice (once when clocking in and once when clocking out).
-Be wary of the 2FA prompts, it has a time-out, and if not authenticated, the auto clockin/out process will fail.
+It is to be noted that in-case 2-factor authentication is enabled on your account, you may be prompted once per Duo session (once when clocking in for the first time in a day probably).
+Be wary of the 2FA prompts, it has a time-out, and if not authenticated, the auto clock-in process will fail.
+We have added cookie storage so Duo pushes for clock-ins will be recorded and clock-out will be done automatically.